irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    `std::map<std::string, std::vector<SubscriptionInfo>>` object where
    it is possible to retrieve all the `SubscriptionInfo` related to a specific topic.
-4. If intra-process communication is enabled, `Node::create_subscription<MessageT>(...)` also creates a new `IPCWaitable : Waitable` object associated with the new `Subscription`.
-The `IPCWaitable` needs to have access to the ring buffer and to the `Subscription::any_callback` function pointer.
+4. If intra-process communication is enabled, `Node::create_subscription<MessageT>(...)` also creates a new `IntraProcessWaitable : Waitable` object associated with the new `Subscription`.
+The `IntraProcessWaitable` needs to have access to the ring buffer and to the `Subscription::any_callback` function pointer.
 It has an associated `rcl_guard_condition_t` object that can be triggered from the `IntraProcessManager`.
-5. The new `IPCWaitable` object is added to the list of Waitable interfaces of the node through `node_interfaces::NodeWaitablesInterface::add_waitable(...)`.
+5. The new `IntraProcessWaitable` object is added to the list of Waitable interfaces of the node through `node_interfaces::NodeWaitablesInterface::add_waitable(...)`.

 The following steps will be executed if the `Subscription` QoS is set to `Transient Local`.